Sprou-t/t3-todo/infra/taskdef-explained.md

 ## Overview
 This template uses variables (${VAR}) that get replaced during deployment to create environment-specific task definitions (task def tells ecs how to run the containers).

+`TLDR: taskdef.template.json is used to create environment specific task definitions which are used to tell ecs how to run our ecs clusters`

 ## Configuration Breakdown

 ### Task Level Configuration